supersuryaansh/barely-pm2/README.md

 - opts.script: (string) The script to run.
 - opts.args: (string) Arguments to pass to the script.
 - opts.timeout: (number) Optional.
 Timeout in milliseconds after which PM2 will disconnect.

+### PM2logs(processName)
+Display logs for the process

+- processName: (string) The name of the process to view logs for.

 ## Example